novus/novus-jdbc/README.md

  * Database specific JDBC code is imported implicitly via a public and overrideable type class.
  * `Option`, `Either`, and `Iterable` in query arguments handled without the end user needing to adjust the query string.
  * A more powerful `ResultSet`; includes methods to aid in working with NULL fields, sane defaults for numeric types and methods for extracting [Joda-Time].
- * Works well in existing projects which may have already chosen which connection pool and configuration to use.
+ * Works well in existing projects which may have already chosen a connection pool and pool configuration but want a more Scala-centric JDBC connection layer.
  * Logging of all queries through an [slf4j] interface.
 Includes an optional implementation of a configurable [Logback] slow query filter.
  * Built-in connection pool resource and exception handling.*